kora-projects/kora-docs/mkdocs/blog/en/kora-openapi-development.md

 ---

-## Generator Configuration Is Part of Reproducibility
+## Generator Configuration Is Part of Reproducibility { #generator-reproducibility }

 The generated API depends on more than the YAML document.